MolBioMedUAB/EMDA/TO-DO.md

 # TO-DO

 ## GENERAL

-- [ ] Add multi-variant and multi-replica function to EMDA class, so more than one variant (parameters and trajectory) and/or more than one replica (trajectory) can be loaded into the EMDA class.
-Thus, all the measures, analysis and plots are added once and executed for all.

 - [ ] Add a method to EMDA class to check if selections are correct within the different vairants/replicas
 - [ ] Add async features to run method
-- [ ] Add print statistic method to Measure to print avg of value (for dist and similar) and sd.
+- [ ] Add print statistics' method to Measure to print avg of value (for dist and similar) and sd.
 - [ ] :exclamation: Add unwrap option when a variant/replica is loaded
 - [ ] Add saving and loading options.
 - [ ] Add H-bond as measure